 Process for applying for Missouri Residency

 - Residency petitions may only be submitted for the semester you wish to be considered a Missouri resident.
-The petitioning period begins the first day of classes through the last day of classes for that semester.
-The petition and all supporting documents must be received by the last day of class for that semester to be considered for that semester.
-After the semester ends, no residency petitions will be considered.
+The petitioning period begins the first day of classes through the last day of classes for that particular semester.
+The petition and ALL supporting documents must be received by the last day of class in order to be considered for that semester.
+After the last day of classes, no residency petitions will be considered for that semester.

-- Once you have been granted in-state residency, you must maintain continuous enrollment for one of the academic semesters (i.e. fall or spring semester).
-You would be required to re-establish your eligibility to pay in-state tuition/fees.
+- Once you have been granted Missouri residency, you must maintain continuous enrollment for the Fall and Spring semesters.
+Should you not attend school for one of these semesters, you will be required to re-establish your eligibility to pay in-state tuition/fees.